Tahmeed156/Bookabook/README.md

 An online peer-to-peer book sharing platform

+### Core showcase features

+1. A solid recommendation system from scratch
+2. A real-time chat application
+3. Working with time and providing up-to-date notifications
+4. Storing information in database - reviews, books
+5. Authentication system

 ### Features

 1. Real-time messaging options to send and receive messages.
 Also shows if user is typing